En-Be/We-Touch/APPROACH.md

 - recorder scene has a looping metronome
 - pointer appears and emits when receiving input
 - recorder scene exits to menu after 12 beats

+## Session 047

+**Wed Mar 4 17:02:09 -

+**To do**
+- Record pointer movement into new clip each beat
+- Store clips in resources/gestures

+**Done**
+- A new animation clip is created each beat, with the time as it's name

 ---